mlettini/matthewlettini.me/src/work/harvest/time-tracking-reminders.md

 During a research initiative in 2018, one learning was that many customers had trouble getting everyone on their team to track time *on time*.
 There’s sometimes “a few bad apples” that wouldn’t track until much later.
 That can be a problem for our customers and us—if insights from time tracking don’t seem trustworthy and realistic, that can cause a customer to churn or a trial to not sign up.

 This led our product team to study how habits are formed, and if we could make time tracking something automatic for users.
-We took a class on behavior design taught by [BJ Fogg](https://www.bjfogg.com), and learned quite a bit!
+We took a class on behavior design taught by <a href="https://www.bjfogg.com" target="_blank" rel="noopener">BJ Fogg</a>, and learned quite a bit!
 In summary for portfolio purposes: Behavior (B) happens when Motivation (M), Ability (A), and a Prompt (P) come together at the same moment.
 And when you’re looking to create or change a behavior, the first step is to make sure you have the right prompt.

 So to prompt people to track time with Harvest, we built two separate reminder notification systems.
 I was the designer and project manager for both, leading teams that consisted of a product manager and a few front-end engineers.